QA

 Ingredients: Black tea, Evaporated milk, Sugar, Cardamom, Saffron

-Arabic Coffee, or Qahwa, is a lightly roasted coffee flavored with cardamom and sometimes saffron.
-It is typically served from a traditional coffee pot called a 'dallah' into small cups without handles.
-Arabic Coffee is a symbol of hospitality in Qatar and is often offered to guests upon arrival.
+Lightly roasted coffee flavored with cardamom and sometimes saffron.
+Typically served from traditional coffee pot called 'dallah' into small cups without handles.
+Symbol of hospitality in Qatar, often offered to guests upon arrival.

 coffeeHot